on1link/obsidian-vault/Statistics/Descriptive Statistics.md

         * On a basis of a regression analysis you never prove that there are a causal relationship between two variables
         * Causality can run in both directions, or the opposite direction.
         * We can have a third variable that explains both the independent and the dependent variable.
 This is called a confounding variables if it is included in the study.
 If it is not but could have the potential for confounding, we would call it a lurking variable.
-      * ### Outliers can impact on the results of a study
+### Outliers can impact on the results of a study
-        * Always check for influential outliers, especially when you are working with a small sample
+Always check for influential outliers, especially when you are working with a small sample.
-        * They can have a strong efffects on the results of an analysis.
+They can have a strong efffects on the results of an analysis.
-        * They can be the result of wrong measurement, and might want to delete the case.
+They can be the result of wrong measurement, and might want to delete the case.